2008 Signal Integrity Seminars

 10 components and signal

 +A+ and -A- (and B and C) are the differential pair traces (one on top of the other).
-The + to - plane distance is 8.5mils.
-The top plane to + and bottom plane to - distance is 6 mils.
+The distance between the (+) signal layer and the (-) signal layer is 8.5mils.
+The distance from top plane to (+) signal layer and bottom plane to (-) signal layer is 6 mils.
 The worst case situation is to assume that A and C are the aggressors on B the victim.

 If A, B, and C were not differential, the "3 times rule" would imply a trace spacing of 3*6=18mils to achieve a crosstalk factor of 0.1 (using K=1/[1+(D/H)^2] calculation) from A to B and from C to B. However, I believe that since the aggressors are differential, most of the E field will be cancelled and the crosstalk factor would increase much more rapidly with trace separation D.